 How can candidates stand out to recruiters with 250 competing applicants?
 Read this:

 Custom websites, portfolios and showcase documents can be a great way to add extra flair to the candidate package...but they do not replace the resume.
 Resumes continue to be the industry baseline in which hundreds of applicants can be compared to the same standard.
 Despite all the latest trends for candidates to show off their skills, resumes still reign supreme when it comes to communicating experience, education and work history.

 Need more info?
-5 ways to optimize your resume for the ATS
+8 Fail-Proof Ways to Optimize Your Resume's Format for the ATS